-For post-exposure prevention after you have been bitten or exposed to rabies, you will need to receive a total of 4 shots.
-The first shot is given as soon as possible, and the rest are usually given on Days 3, 7, and 14.
-With the first shot you may also receive a separate injection of rabies immune globulin (im-YOON GLOB-yoo-lin).
+For post-exposure prevention after you have been bitten or exposed to rabies, you will need to receive a total of 5 shots.
+The first shot is given as soon as possible, and the rest are usually given on Days 3, 7, 14, and 28.
+With the first shot you may also receive a separate injection of rabies immune globulin.
 This injection is given directly into or near the bite wound or injury where the rabies virus is likely to have entered your body.

 For people who have received a rabies vaccine in the past: You will need only 2 rabies vaccine injections for post-exposure prevention, spaced 3 days apart.
 You will not need the immune globulin shot.

 The timing of this vaccination is very important for it to be effective.
 Your individual booster schedule may be different from these guidelines.
 Follow your doctor's instructions or the schedule recommended by the health department of the state you live in.

 Be sure to receive all recommended doses of this vaccine or you may not be fully protected against disease.